brandono7/stock_price_prediction/README.md

 **Repository Structure**
 1. **`Stocks` folder**: Contains the raw data of all the stocks that we obtained from [Kaggle](https://www.kaggle.com/datasets/borismarjanovic/price-volume-data-for-all-us-stocks-etfs/data).
-2. nasdaq_screener_1742913519579.csv: Used as a reference to filter out the top 50 stocks in market capitalization
+2. nasdaq_screener_1742913519579.csv: Used as a reference to filter out the top 50 stocks in market capitalization from Yahoo Finance
 3. filtered_stocks_combined.csv: Final cleaned dataset
-4. logit.ipynb: Codes that implement the logit model
-5. data_preprocessing.ipynb: Codes that clean the data and perform EDA
+4. data_preprocessing.ipynb: Codes that clean the raw dataset and perform EDA
+5. logistic_regression_model.ipynb: Codes that implement the logit model
-6. xgboost.ipynb: Codes that implement the XGBoost model
+6. xgboost_model.ipynb: Codes that implement the XGBoost model
-7. RNN.ipynb: Codes that implement the RNN model
+7. RNN_model.ipynb: Codes that implement the RNN model
+8. LSTM_model.ipynb: Codes that implement the LSTM model
+9. MLP_model.ipynb: Codes that implement the MLP model

 This project is a group assignment for a NUS course - CS3244 - Machine Learning.